ozguryazilimas/wp-postane/google-analytics-dashboard-for-wp/readme.txt

 4. Want more features? <a href="https://www.exactmetrics.com/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion">Purchase ExactMetrics Pro</a>!

 == Changelog ==
+= 6.0.2: February 25, 2020 =
+- New: We added a new "classic" mode to the dashboard based on user feedback.
+This new mode allows for a more compact, compressed widget to see all the most important information at a glance..
+- Tweak: We disabled the eCommerce settings and reports for users that are not using any eCommerce plugin.
+- Tweak: We updated the caching interval for reports data to avoid confusion due to timezone settings in Google Analytics.
+- Tweak: We updated the administrator not tracking notice to dismiss permanently on first view or button click in addition to the existing "x" icon

 = 6.0.1: February 14, 2020 =
 - New: The dashboard widget now shows the reports chart.
 - Fixed: We changed animation timing as that was preventing certain Safari users from accessing the onboarding wizard.